Kaidon04/ai-case-study/README.md

 * The two founders of the company are Moawia Eldeeb and Josh Augustin

-* > The founder Moawia Eldeeb at age 12 lived in a homeless shelter.
+* <p> The founder Moawia Eldeeb at age 12 lived in a homeless shelter.

->Personal trainers from YMCA trained him durint this time-frame.
+Personal trainers from YMCA trained him durint this time-frame.

->They did this in exchange of Moawia staying in school.
+They did this in exchange of Moawia staying in school.

->From this time he built his confidence and discipline through training.
+From this time he built his confidence and discipline through training.

->This caused him to have a passion for the power of training and how to implement cost effective systems for training.
+This caused him to have a passion for the power of training and how to implement cost effective systems for training.

->So he teamed up with Josh Augustin to provide a new at-home workout system powered by AI.
+So he teamed up with Josh Augustin to provide a new at-home workout system powered by AI. </p>

 * With 12 investors they have raised 298.97 Million dollars for their company.